Keyang/node-csvtojson/readme.md

 # Version 0.5

-Version 0.5 contains big refactor expecially for performance.
+Version 0.5 contains big refactor especially for performance.
 The parser is like **7 times** faster than version 0.4.

 ## Menu
 * [Installation](#installation)